 You do not need to wait for a conviction to file a civil lawsuit.
 However, the criminal process may move faster than the civil one, and that case can resolve before your lawsuit.
 If the case ends in a conviction, you can use evidence of the conviction to help your civil lawsuit.

 We understand that seeing an attorney for a wrongful death case will be a difficult conversation for you because it involves discussing the trauma of losing your loved one.
-Your lawyer will handle the consultation with compassion and sensitivity while attempting to learn more about your case.
+Your wrongful death lawyer will handle the consultation with compassion and sensitivity while attempting to learn more about your case.

-We will need to learn the facts, so we can tell you where to begin for the process of trying to obtain financial compensation.
+We will need to learn the facts, so we can tell you where to begin in the process of trying to obtain financial compensation.
 We will ask you specific questions to understand your case.
 This may be the initial conversation in a series of them.

 We may need to investigate further, and we may have some follow-up questions.
 While we are learning more about your case, you are learning more about us as a lawyer.
-We hope that you will understand why you want Zanes Law Injury Lawyers to represent you by the close of your initial consultation.

-Whether a jury awards punitive damages all depends on the facts.
+Whether a jury awards this type of damage depends on the facts.
 We cannot say that a wrongful death makes it more likely that the jury will hit the defendant with punitive damages, but the fact that someone died may anger the jury and cause them to want to punish someone.

 Insurance companies often fear lawyers with a reputation for aggressively working on behalf of their clients.
 They know who we are at Zanes Law Injury Lawyers because we have a long track record of fighting hard for what our clients deserve.